hitokiri-mata/katacoda-courses/kubernetes-observability/efk/step2-elasticsearch.md

 `kubectl create namespace logs`{{execute}}

+Add the chart repository for the Helm chart to be installed.

+`helm repo add stable https://kubernetes-charts.storage.googleapis.com`{{execute}}

 Deploy the public Helm chart for ElasticSearch.
-The chart's default settings are appropriately opinionated for a production deployment.
+The chart's default settings are appropriately opinionated for production deployment.
 Here, some of the default settings are downsized to fit in this Katacoda cluster.

 `helm install elasticsearch stable/elasticsearch --namespace=logs \
 --set client.replicas=1 \